isc-projects/kea/doc/sphinx/arm/ddns.rst

 DNS Server Selection
 --------------------

-In order to match a request to the appropriate DNS servers, D2 must have a catalog of servers from which to select.
-In fact, D2 has two such catalogs, one for forward DNS and one for reverse DNS; these catalogs are referred to as DDNS Domain Lists.
-Each list consists of one or more named DDNS Domains.
-Further, each DDNS Domain has a list of one or more DNS servers that publish the DNS data for that domain.
+To match a request to the appropriate DNS servers, D2 must have a catalog of servers from which to select.
+In fact, D2 has two such catalogs, one for forward DNS and one for reverse DNS; these catalogs are referred to as "DDNS domain lists."
+Each list consists of one or more named DDNS domains.
+Further, each DDNS domain has a list of one or more DNS servers that publish the DNS data for that domain.

-When conducting forward domain matching, D2 compares the fully qualified domain name (FQDN) in the request against the name of each Forward DDNS Domain in its catalog.
+When conducting forward-domain matching, D2 compares the fully qualified domain name (FQDN) in the request against the name of each forward DDNS domain in its catalog.
 The domain whose name matches the longest portion of the FQDN is considered the best match.
 For example, if the FQDN is "myhost.sample.example.com.", and there are two forward domains in the catalog, "sample.example.com." and "example.com.", the former is regarded as the best match.
 In some cases, it may not be possible to find a suitable match.
-Given the same two forward domains there would be no match for the FQDN, "bogus.net", so the request would be rejected.
+Given the same two forward domains there would be no match for the FQDN "bogus.net", so the request would be rejected.
-Finally, if there are no Forward DDNS Domains defined, D2 simply disregards the forward update portion of requests.
+Finally, if there are no forward DDNS domains defined, D2 simply disregards the forward-update portion of requests.

-When conducting reverse domain matching, D2 constructs a reverse FQDN from the lease address in the request and compares that against the name of each Reverse DDNS Domain.
+When conducting reverse-domain matching, D2 constructs a reverse FQDN from the lease address in the request and compares that against the name of each reverse DDNS domain.
 Again, the domain whose name matches the longest portion of the FQDN is considered the best match.
 For instance, if the lease address is "172.16.1.40" and there are two reverse domains in the catalog, "1.16.172.in-addr.arpa." and "16.172.in-addr.arpa", the former is the best match.
-As with forward matching, it may not find a suitable match.
+As with forward matching, D2 may not find a suitable match.
 Given the same two domains, there would be no match for the lease address, "192.168.1.50", and the request would be rejected.
-Finally, if there are no Reverse DDNS Domains defined, D2 simply disregards the reverse update portion of requests.
+As with forward-domain matching, if there are no reverse DDNS domains defined, D2 simply disregards the reverse-update portion of requests.

 .. _dhcp-ddns-conflict-resolution: